abuiles/ember-101/ember-data.md

 We can use **store.getById('friend', 15)** to fetch a user directly from the store.
 Unlike **find**, the behavior of this function is synchronous.
-It will return null if the record is available, or null otherwise.
+It will return the record if it is available, or null otherwise.

 ### metadataFor